-Libraries Live is a 3 county partnership project in 3 libraries, led by 3 artists in 3 different communities, across Warwickshire, Leicestershire & Staffordshire.
+Libraries Live was a 3 county partnership project delivered in 3 libraries, led by 3 artists in 3 different communities, across Warwickshire, Leicestershire and Staffordshire.

-Artists in residence at 3 community managed libraries worked with library visitors, volunteers and the wider community to explore the theme of ‘change’ in libraries and the ethos behind communities working together.
+Artists took up residence in community managed libraries & worked with library visitors, volunteers and the wider community to explore the theme of ‘change’ in libraries and the ethos behind communities working together.

-Participants were encouraged to share stories about volunteering and about what libraries mean to them, what their aspirations are for the future and how libraries and communities can work together to achieve them.
+Participants were encouraged to share stories about volunteering and about what libraries mean to them, what their aspirations are for the future and how libraries and communities could work together to achieve them.

 To accompany this film which shows each residency in action, one of our main aims for the project was to create a learning journal to share with other community managed libraries.